decentralized-identity/labs/docs/process.md

 - viable: participant interest
 - need established; doesn’t conflict with existing efforts
 - related to decentralized identity
+- Chairs may involve expert pool in case where idea assistance is required.

 #### Proposal Promoted Criteria